When I started my comedy career, there was no Internet for public use.

 Even when the Internet was made available to the general public in the 90’s, there certainly wasn’t the volume of information that is readily available today.

-Subsequently, until I had been a comedian for awhile, I had no idea that there even was even such a thing as the corporate market for stand-up comedians.
+Subsequently, until I had been a comedian for awhile, I really had no idea that there even was even such a thing as the corporate market for stand-up comedians.

 One of the reasons that I added an automatic upgrade module called Corporate Comedy Secrets module to the Killer Stand-up Online Course is simply because…